PurpleBooth/purplebooth-co-uk-v2/content/post/yes-no-questions-to-a-better-team.md

 ### <a name="yesno10"></a> 10.
 Are you using your logs?

-First and foremost, without logs on production and other remote servers, and a way to access them, you can't fix problems.
+Without logs on production and other remote servers, and a way to access them, you can't fix problems.

 Further more, logs are a source of business data, you can track how many times someone has logged on or purchased something, and learn about a users behavior with your application.